openshift-cs/rosaworkshop/rosa-workshop/rosa/14-faq.md

 ### How is etcd encryption configured in a ROSA cluster?
 The same as in OCP.
 The aescbc cypher is used and the setting is patched during cluster deployment.
 [Relevant Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).
 For further details see [etcd encryption](https://docs.openshift.com/rosa/rosa_policy/rosa-service-definition.html#rosa-sdpolicy-etcd-encryption_rosa-service-definition).

-### What infrastructure is provisioned as part of a new OSD cluster?
+### What infrastructure is provisioned as part of a new ROSA cluster?
 ROSA makes use of a number of different cloud services such as virtual machines, storage, load balancers, etc. You can see a defined list in the [AWS prerequisites](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-aws-prereqs.html#rosa-aws-policy-provisioned_rosa-sts-aws-prereqs).

 ### I see there are two "kinds" of ROSA clusters.
 One uses an IAM user with admin permissions and the other AWS STS.
 Which should I choose?